Info Sheets (print & share)

 And it's important to all Greensboro residents because this census count affects how much federal funding our city gets for various programs for the next 10 years.

-Our state could lose about $1,600 in federal funding per year for each NC resident who isn't counted in the 2020 Census.
-If 100,000 NC residents aren't counted in the census, that's a loss of $160 million each year for the next 10 years - or $1.6 billion.
+Our state could lose about $16,000 in federal funding over a 10-year period for each NC resident who isn't counted in the 2020 Census.
+Read more.

 That's why the City has partnered with the US Census Bureau to support the decennial census and is working to ensure our community is accurately represented.